Updated March 18, 2026

 How to avoid

 Drink at bars and restaurants, not on the street.
-The terraces along the Douro are a great alternative.
+The terraces along the Douro in Ribeira and Vila Nova de Gaia are excellent legal alternatives.
+If you're in Rua da Galeria de Paris, drink inside the bars or on their licensed terraces.

 Transport